Diversity

 He feels the advantages of a diverse workforce makes sense: “People and businesses want to do business with an organization that they can see themselves in, or where they feel valued.
 People want to do business with an organization they feel values their business.
 There’s a community steward perspective to this.”

 Working through some of life’s difficulties are so much easier when the people trying to help you look and sound like you.
 Excellus provides services to maintain health care for a widely diverse population in the area.
-Business leaders may visit this link to learn how to promote diversity and help employees feel a sense of belonging.

 To get an appreciation for what the company contends with every day, just go to the bottom of the first page of its website, www.excellusbcbs.com, and look at the list of languages supported: English, French, Russian, Greek, Italian, Polish, Tagalog (Philippines), Yiddish, Italian, Spanish, Chinese, Haitian Creole, Korean, Bengali, Arabic, Urdu and Albanian.
-The company’s fast translation services even go well beyond those languages for those who need help.
+The company’s translation services even go well beyond those languages for those who need help.

 You have to figure a company that works with that many cultures and languages in this area has to be diverse to be successful.
 But on top of that, it has to be inclusive.